Overturning a Voluntary Acknowledgement of Paternity

 This also requires the court to look into the child’s best interests.
 The legislature has provided that a paternity determination is made before a custody or visitation determination.
 A hearing on custody must include a determination of the child’s best interests.
-The legislature has not mandated a best interests hearing before paternity testing.
-Therefore, the lower court did not err in ruling against a best interests hearing before paternity testing.
+The legislature has not mandated a best interest hearing before paternity testing.
+Therefore, the lower court did not err in ruling against the best interests hearing before paternity testing.

-Mr. Stephenson also argues that ordering paternity testing allows Mrs. Thomas to collaterally attack her prior acknowledgement of paternity.
+Mr. Stephenson also argues that ordering paternity testing allows Mrs. Thomas to collaterally attack her prior acknowledgment of paternity.
 However, the trial court stated that since she claims her affidavit was forged, the court was not required to accept it.

 Presumptive Parent Status